Set-OutlookSignatures/Set-OutlookSignatures/readme.md

 ## 1.7.
 Parameters
 ### 1.7.1.
 SignatureTemplatePath
 The parameter SignatureTemplatePath tells the script where signature template files are stored.
+Local and remote paths are supported.
+Local paths can be absolute ('C:\Signature templates') or relative to the script path ('.\Signature templates').
+WebDAV paths are supported (https only): 'https<area>://server.domain/SignatureSite/SignatureTemplates' or '\\server.domain@SSL\SignatureSite\SignatureTemplates'
+The currently logged-on user needs at least read access to the path
 ### 1.7.2.
 DomainsToCheckForGroups
 The parameters tells the script which domains should be used to search for mailbox and user group memberships.
-The default value, '*", tells the script to query all trusted domains in the Active Directory forest of the logged-on user.
+The default value, '\*' tells the script to query all trusted domains in the Active Directory forest of the logged-on user.
 For a custom list of domains/forests, specify them as comma-separated list of strings: "domain-a.local", "dc=example,dc=com", "domain-b.internal".
+When a domain/forest in the custom list starts with a dash or minus ('-domain-a.local'), this domain is removed from the list.
+The '\*' entry in a custom list is only considered when it is the first entry of the list.
-The Active Directory forest of the current user is always considered.
+The Active Directory forest of the currently logged-on user is always considered.
 ## 1.8.
 Requirements
 Requires Outlook and Word, at least version 2010.
 The script must run in the security context of the currently logged-on user.